 Roasted beet salad with arugula (without dressing) can be stored in an airtight container in the fridge for up to 5 days.
 The beets may bleed onto the oranges and other ingredients, but this will not affect the salad's flavor.

 More frequently asked questions

 In this orange beet salad, I use cooked beets.
 But unlike other root vegetables, beets can be eaten raw in a salad.
-To many people, raw beets are too earthy and maybe even taste a bit like dirt, that's why, when serving them raw, it's a good idea to use a little bit of raw beetroot just as a toping or garnish.
+To many people, raw beets are too earthy and maybe even taste a bit like dirt.
+That's why, when serving them raw, it's a good idea to use a little bit of raw beetroot just as a topping or garnish.
 Be sure to peel them well and then grate or finely slice them.
 This preparation is not suitable for today's orange beet salad, though.